What to see in Berlin in 2 Days

-Make the most of your weekend by inspecting our 2-day itinerary of Berlin, and explore its top attractions, areas, museums in just 48 hours.
+Make the most of your weekend by inspecting our 2-day itinerary of Berlin, and explore its top attractions, areas, and museums in just 48 hours.

-This fully packed itinerary has been written as if you arrive in Berlin on a Friday afternoon and leave Sunday at approximately the same time.
+This fully packed itinerary has been written as if you arrive in Berlin on a Friday afternoon and leave on Sunday at approximately the same time.
 If you arrive any other day of the week, please check the opening times of the museums and attractions, since these can vary.

-Arrival
+Arrival Day

 If you're arriving at the airport and looking to go straight to your hotel, check out our transfer service for easy and convenient transfer services.

 Continue down the same road until you come to Potsdamer Platz.
-This square is one of the most important and modern of Berlin.
+This square is one of the most important and modern in Berlin.
 Once divided by the Berlin Wall, it still houses a section of the wall which is interesting to see.
 In the center is the Sony building complex, which at night is brightly illuminated.

 By then it will probably be getting late, so you might wish to stop and have a bite to eat.
 The restaurants in Potsdamer Platz are nice.
 Otherwise, you can take the metro to Alexanderplatz and have dinner in that area.